 8. Grand Macabou, Martinique

 An isolated natural beach situated away from touristy areas, Grand Macabou is best for those who want a quiet yet fun time in the waters.
-The place is quite remote, with no restaurants nearby so you will have to bring your own food.
+The place is quite remote, with no restaurants nearby so you will want to bring your own food.

 Have a picnic by the shore or underneath coconut trees, as you take in the warn, salty air, and the sight of crashing waves.

-Listen to the sound of crabs, there’s a lot of them here hidden in the rocks.
+Listen to the sound of crabs, there’s a lot of them here, hidden in the rocks.
 This is a quick beach escape that you wouldn’t want to miss.

 9. Anse Mitan, Martinique

 Looking for a beach in Martinique where you can enjoy the scenery, some snorkelling, great food, and nightlife?

 Anse Mitan is a must-visit, with stunning views of Fort-de-France topping the list of what makes it a favourite among locals and tourists alike.

 If you’re into snorkelling, you will appreciate the coral reefs which line one side of the beach, as well as the various seabeds and colourful fishes.

 For a taste of the island’s best, Anse Mitan takes pride in its diverse restaurant scene.
 This area is also known for its vibrant nightlife, with cafes and restaurants turning into bars with live music at sundown.